 What does this mean?
 Well, it means you can put an apple through the feed chute even without chopping.
 Don’t worry because the 1,100-watt motor would have enough torque to extract juice from it.

 If you’re worried about bogging down the motor then just cut it in half.
 The seeds are almost a non-factor here because the blades will shred and not crush as it would in a masticating juicer.
 And the spin cycle forces juice out through the fine mesh filter.

 At the heart of this machine is a powerful 1,100-watt motor that’s more powerful than the Breville 800JEXL.
 And here’s the thing, Jamba costs less than $70.
 The Breville costs close to $270, and it only comes with a 1-year warranty.

 34 Ounce Pitcher

-Out of the box, you’ll get a 34 ounce pitcher with froth separator.
-It isn’t very big so if you don’t want constant pouring out juice, you could by a larger low profile Pyrex pitcher.
+Out of the box, you’ll get a 34-ounce pitcher with froth separator.
+It isn’t huge, so if you don’t want constant pouring out the juice, you could buy a larger low profile Pyrex pitcher.

 Large Pulp Catcher

-Once technique that some use would be placing a plastic bag inside the catcher so you don’t need to wash it afterwards.
+One technique that some people use would be placing a plastic bag inside the catcher, so you don’t need to wash it afterward.

 Full Recipe Book

 If you’re not sure what to make, Jamba threw in a full-color recipe book to help you get started with making juice.
 Not only that, they’ll share ideas on what to do with the pulp.